Lambda School lays off 65 employees amid restructuring – TechCrunch

 “We have a lot of interest in purchasing the income share agreements at the point of graduation, from investment funds and that kind of thing,” Allred said back in April 2020.

-We don’t know how exactly the restructuring will look from a strategy perspective, beyond the fact that Lambda School is pausing new enrollment in part-time programs. .
-Earlier this month, Lambda School announced a new partnership with Amazon: a back-end engineering program that will last for nine months.
-Since the program is full-time, it is likely not impacted by the restructuring.
+We don’t know how exactly the restructuring will look from a strategy perspective, beyond the fact that Lambda School is pausing new enrollment in part-time programs.
+Earlier this month, Lambda School announced a new partnership with Amazon: a back-end engineering program that will last nine months.
+Because the program is full-time, it is likely not impacted by the restructuring.

 Today’s call by Lambda School illustrates how hard it is to build an edtech company that is truly doing something new.
-The company has a lot of stakeholders with different incentives to consider: students saving money, businesses making money, and venture capitalists who have given millions and millions to the company expecting some type of exit one day.
+The company has a lot of stakeholders with different incentives to consider: students saving money, businesses making money and venture capitalists who have given millions and millions to the company expecting some type of exit one day.

 “Despite these changes, our mission remains the same.
 As we move forward, we will continue to focus on unlocking opportunity, regardless of circumstance, for everyone willing to put in the work,” the blog post reads.
-Allred didn’t immediately respond to request for comment
+Allred didn’t immediately respond to request for comment.